BolunDai0216/pypi-bonjour/README.md

 ### v0.0.5: added C++ projects that are built by CMake

 Added a `CMakeLists.txt` file to build the Python bindings using `pybind11` and `cmake`.
 The `setup.py` file is updated according to the [official `pybind11` + `cmake` example](https://github.com/pybind/cmake_example/blob/master/setup.py), if you prefer a video that goes through this process see [this one](https://youtu.be/H2wOlriHGmM?si=lF9kVxETq_msUT7a) by Facile Tutorials.

+### v0.0.6: added external C++ dependencies

+Added functions that uses `Eigen`.
+This involves installing `Eigen` in the `CIBW_BEFORE_ALL` script.
+However, there are certain limitations to CentOS [that needs to be taken cared of](https://stackoverflow.com/questions/74345206/centos-7-docker-yum-installation-gets-stuck).